Call To Schedule A Free Consultation

 An injured patient needs copies of medical records that show a specific treatment was administered under the care of the negligent physician.
 Otherwise, the physician could claim that the doctor-patient relationship ended before the negligence occurred.

-To establish the duty of care in a medical malpractice case, the court must evaluate the level of competence, care, and diligence that a reasonable person, or in this case, reasonably qualified physician, would exhibit in the same or similar instances.
+Furthermore, to establish the duty of care in a medical malpractice case, the court must evaluate the level of competence, care, and diligence that a reasonable person, or in this case, reasonably qualified physician, would exhibit in the same or similar circumstances.

 • The physician’s medical specialty;